Rash & Itch

 What is dermatitis?

 Dermatitis is an inflammatory rash that involves the top layers of the skin.
 It is red, itchy, and varies in size and location.
 They are always caused by something that irritates the skin.
-Common triggers are new household cleaning products or body products, industrial solvents, plants like poison ivy, and metal jewelry.
+Common triggers are new household cleaning products or body products, industrial solvents, plants like poison ivy, excessive hand washing, and metal jewelry.
 Almost all people will experience a form of dermatitis in their lifetime.

 How is dermatitis treated?